felipeclopes/redisrank/README.md

 ### Depth (Storage Accuracy)

 Define how accurately data should be stored, and how accurately it's looked up when fetching it again.
-By default Redistat uses a depth value of `:hour`, which means it's impossible to separate two events which were stored at 10:18 and 10:23.
+By default Redisrank uses a depth value of `:hour`, which means it's impossible to separate two events which were stored at 10:18 and 10:23.
 In Redis they are both stored within a date key of `2011031610`.